EXCLUSIVE: ‘The War Will End When the U.S. Withdraws,’ Says Taliban’s Chief Negotiator

 Recently, the U.S. asked the Taliban for a cease-fire.
 Earlier this week, it was reported that the Taliban was open to a temporary reduction in violence.

-Taliban Country premieres Tuesday, Jan.
-21 at 10/9c on PBS (check local listings).
-Along with more than 200 other documentaries, it will be available streaming at pbs.org/frontline and on the PBS Video App.
+Taliban Country premiered Tuesday, Jan.
+21 on PBS.
+Along with more than 200 other documentaries, it is now available streaming at pbs.org/frontline and on the PBS Video App.